sasiqwerty/Mind/output-process.md

 IMG-20231015-WA0022.jpg

-What does the minvalidity parameter on a platform policy determine?
+Q : What does the minvalidity parameter on a platform policy determine?
+A : time between a password retrieval and the account becoming eligible for a password change

 time between a password retrieval and the account becoming eligible for a password change
 timeout for users signed into the PVWA as configured in the global settings